jh1993/UnderusedOptions/README.txt

 - Annihilation Pulse (7 SP): Pyrostatic Pulse also deals physical, arcane, and dark damage.
 Each cast of Pyrostatic Pulse consumes an additional charge and counts as casting the spell twice.

 Searing Seal:
+- Life Fuel (4 SP): Each turn, Searing Seal now deals fire damage to you equal to 25% of your current HP, then heals you for the damage dealt.
 - Purefire Seal (6 SP): Holy and arcane damage can now also fuel Searing Seal, but with half the efficiency of fire damage.

 Siege Golems: